nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

    - Verify performance with large datasets
    - Test concurrency handling

-## Completed Implementations

-### EXT-6: Oxylabs Integration

-We have successfully implemented Oxylabs proxy integration (EXT-6):

-1. **Created a proxy handler module**
-   - Implemented `src/utils/proxy_handler.py` with the `OxylabsProxyHandler` class
-   - Added support for all Oxylabs proxy configuration options (country, city, state, session)
-   - Implemented methods for different proxy usage scenarios (urllib, requests, aiohttp)

-2. **Added proxy support to connection pool**
-   - Updated `src/utils/connection_pool.py` to support proxy configuration
-   - Integrated proxy with aiohttp sessions
-   - Added proxy support to the OptimizedHttpClient class

-3. **Integrated with environment variables**
-   - Leveraged existing `env_loader.py` module for loading proxy configuration
-   - Added fallback to environment variables when proxy config is not provided directly

-4. **Updated the downloader class**
-   - Modified `SubstackDirectDownloader` to support proxy configuration
-   - Added proxy-related command-line arguments
-   - Implemented validation and fallback mechanisms for proxy configuration

-5. **Added comprehensive tests**
-   - Created `tests/test_proxy_handler.py` with unit tests for all functionality
-   - Tested proxy URL building with various configuration options
-   - Added tests for integration with connection pool and downloader
-   - Implemented tests for environment variable integration

-6. **Updated documentation**
-   - Updated TASKS.md to mark EXT-6 as completed
-   - Updated this implementation plan to reflect the completed work

-The Oxylabs proxy integration allows users to route requests through different IP addresses, which helps avoid rate limiting and access geo-restricted content.
-The implementation supports all Oxylabs proxy features including country/city selection, session persistence, and configuration via environment variables.

-### EXT-2: Batch Processing

-We have successfully implemented batch processing for multiple authors (EXT-2):

-1. **Created a batch processor module**
-   - Implemented `src/utils/batch_processor.py` with the `BatchProcessor` class
-   - Added support for both JSON and YAML configuration formats
-   - Implemented parallel processing using Python's multiprocessing

-2. **Added CLI support**
-   - Updated `main.py` to add a new "batch" command
-   - Added command-line arguments for batch processing
-   - Implemented a helper function to create example configuration files

-3. **Added comprehensive tests**
-   - Created `tests/test_batch_processor.py` with unit tests for all functionality
-   - Tested configuration loading, validation, and processing
-   - Added tests for both sequential and parallel processing

-4. **Updated documentation**
-   - Added batch processing section to README.md
-   - Updated TASKS.md to mark EXT-2 as completed
-   - Updated this implementation plan to reflect the completed work

-The batch processing feature allows users to efficiently download content from multiple Substack authors in parallel, with customizable settings for each author.
-This is particularly useful for backing up or migrating content from multiple newsletters.

-### EXT-3: Date Filtering

-We have successfully implemented date filtering for posts (EXT-3):

-1. **Added CLI arguments for date filtering**
-   - Implemented `--start-date` and `--end-date` arguments in the CLI
-   - Added proper date parsing and validation
-   - Updated help documentation to explain the date format (YYYY-MM-DD)

-2. **Implemented filter logic in post discovery**
-   - Added a `_is_post_in_date_range` method to check if posts are within the specified date range
-   - Updated sitemap parsing to respect date filters using the `lastmod` element
-   - Added date filtering to the post download process

-3. **Added comprehensive tests**
-   - Created `tests/test_date_filtering.py` with unit tests for all functionality
-   - Tested date parsing, validation, and filtering logic
-   - Added tests for both sitemap-based and direct fetching methods

-4. **Updated documentation**
-   - Added date filtering section to README.md
-   - Updated command-line arguments table to include the new date filtering options
-   - Updated TASKS.md to mark EXT-3 as completed
-   - Updated this implementation plan to reflect the completed work

-The date filtering feature allows users to download only posts published within a specific date range, making it easier to archive or process posts from a particular time period.

 ## Documentation Updates

 For each implemented feature, we will update: